mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Then why do you insist on going back?"

 "To save my people."

+"You can save your people from a safe distance."

+"They would dismiss me as a coward before I could say anything."

+"That's their problem."

+"No, it's mine too.
+I've dedicated my life to the problems of the Heikoi.
+They've pledged their fidelity to me, and I to them.
+If it takes my life to win back their trust and save theirs, then I would gladly make that exchange."

 She kneeled close and took hae hands in her own, pleading to hae for help.
-"I would be immensely indebted to you."
+"Please take me to Heiko.
+I would be immensely indebted to you."

 "And you will die before you can repay it."

-"I assure you, I can–"
+"I assure you, you will be paid without regard to my–"

-But the maman shushed her and looked around for some keeper or spy lying in wait.
+The maman shushed her and looked around for some keeper or spy lying in wait.

 "You're asking me to do something impossible," thi said.
 "The whole peninsula will be blockaded.
 No one can leave or enter."